Outdated or Unsupported Browser Detected

 Within the Department of Workforce Development, the Division of Employment and Training (DET) and the Division of Unemployment Insurance (UI) work collaboratively to provide the Reemployment Services (RES) program, a formalized program for jobseekers required to look for work as a condition of receiving UI benefits.

-With this program, on-line services and information is combined with local services available through the Wisconsin Job Center system, maximizing partnerships between a variety of agencies working together to assist job seekers.
-These partnerships include representatives from Wisconsin Job Service, Workforce Development Boards, Veteran organizations and other federal, state or local agencies working collaboratively.
+With this program, online services and information are combined with local resources and services available through the Wisconsin Job Center system, maximizing partnerships between agencies working together to assist job seekers.
+These partnerships include representatives from Wisconsin Job Service, Workforce Development Boards, Veteran organizations, and other federal, state or local agencies working collaboratively.

-New requirements and service strategies were implemented in March 2015 for our RES program.
+New requirements and service strategies were implemented in 2018 for our RES program.
 These changes apply to all UI claimants required to look for work.
 Claimants go through several compliance steps, including:

-If you still want to learn more about RES, visit the RES Frequently Asked Questions (FAQ)
+If you still want to learn more about RES, visit the RES Frequently Asked Questions (FAQ).

 For more information on other services offered, visit our webpage.